 Interface design is a constantly evolving process as trends and technology change.
 I've designed and built a ton of interfaces over the years that have come and gone.
 These are a couple recent examples of work that illustrates the process from concept to production.
 Want to see more?
 Contact me.

-I worked with Yeti Cycles and the ZaneRay team to build a site that effectively portrays their brand, highlighting rich content and imagery.
+I worked with Yeti Cycles and the ZaneRay team to design & build a site that effectively portrays their brand, highlighting rich content and imagery.
 It is easy to manage with a headless CMS, functional e-commerce, and it serves as a pro and B2B site.

 The Oboz site was their first foray into direct-to-consumer e-commerce.
 The site effectively articulates their product line and shoe technology as well as introduces some unique shopping tools with compare and product finders.